paperless-ngx/paperless-ngx/docs/advanced_usage.md

 One of the best things in Paperless is that you can not only access the documents via the web interface, but also via the file system.

-When as single storage layout is not sufficient for your use case, storage paths come to the rescue.
+When a single storage layout is not sufficient for your use case, storage paths come to the rescue.
 Storage paths allow you to configure more precisely where each document is stored in the file system.